Dr Sarah Lowery

 Payment and Insurance:

 Consultations are invoiced and due on day of visit.
 Payment by BACs (preferred), cheque or cash.
-Many pet insurance companies will now cover behaviour problem if treated by a vet.
+Many pet insurance companies will now cover behaviour problem if treated by a vet or CCAB (we are both).
 Please check your individual policy.
 Let us know if you will be making a claim on booking and we can assist your claim.
 Please pay the practice directly before making your claim; direct claims cannot be accepted.
 There is an insurance administration fee of £10.
 All prices include VAT

 ONE-TO-ONE PUPPY CLINICS